Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 Shannen got up from the bed, turned on the lights and walked into her living room.
 "I'm back," she said to herself flatly.
 "It's over."

 Alyssa slowly walked back into the house and sat down on a chair.
+He wasn't there.

 Stuart, lying on the ground, looked up at the clouds covering the moon, making the night seem even darker.
 What happened? he thought.
-Where's Phoebe?
 He got to his feet and looked around.
 He was standing on the side of a road.
 He didn't have any idea where he was.

 He turned to his right and started walking down the road, not knowing in which direction he should be going.
 He walked for fifteen minutes without seeing so much as a single house.
 Maybe they're set back from the road, he thought, but he knew that in the darkness he would get lost even more if he tried looking for them.